-Self-injury is the act of deliberately harming your own body, such as cutting or burning yourself.
-It's not meant as a suicide attempt.
+Self-injury, also called self-harm, is the act of deliberately harming your own body, such as cutting or burning yourself.
+It's typically not meant as a suicide attempt.
 Rather, self-injury is an unhealthy way to cope with emotional pain, intense anger and frustration.

 While self-injury may bring a momentary sense of calm and a release of tension, it's usually followed by guilt and shame and the return of painful emotions.
-And with self-injury comes the possibility of inflicting serious and even fatal injuries.
+And with self-injury comes the possibility of more serious and even fatal self-aggressive actions.

-Because self-injury is often done on impulse, it may be considered an impulse-control behavior problem.
-Self-injury may accompany a variety of mental illnesses, such as depression, eating disorders and borderline personality disorder.
+Because self-injury is often done impulsively, it can be considered an impulse-control behavior problem.
+Self-injury may be linked to a variety of mental disorders, such as depression, eating disorders and borderline personality disorder.

 Forms of self-injury